robervalwalsh/analysis-tools/README.md

 A python script to submit to NAF condor queue, `naf_submit.py`, is available.

+**N.B.: So far the script does not make a single submission of multiple jobs.
+So be careful not to make too many submissions.**

 ```
 naf_submit.py [-h] [-e EXE] [-n NTUPLES] [-x NFILES] [-c CONFIG] [-j JSON]